trilogy-group/powerpath-ts/docs/sdks/lessons/README.md

 ## getProgress

-Returns the progress the student has made in the given PowerPath lesson
+Returns the progress the student has made in the given PowerPath lesson.

+A 'Lesson' in this context is a ComponentResource object paired with a Resource object representing an activity.

 ### Example Usage